smha118/IBD_remission_study/README.md

 pip install --timeout 1000 -r pip_requirement.txt
 ```

-# Runnig the ensemble model
+# How to test the ensemble model used in the manuscript
 The final ensemble model is provided under the model directory.<br> Please be advised that the model is for research use only and should never be used for any clinical purposes.